gerners/tamock/README.md

 Simulated metagenomic reads are widely used to benchmark software and workflows for metagenome interpretation.
 Scope and power of metagenomic benchmarks depend on the selection of their underlying communities.
 As a result, conclusions of benchmark studies are limited for distant communities towards the benchmark data used.
 Ideally,
-simulations are therefore based on genomes, which resemble microbial communities realistically.
+simulations are therefore based on genomes, which resemble metagenomic communities realistically.

 Tamock facilitates the simulation of metagenomic reads according to a microbial community, derived from real metagenomic data.
 Thus, Tamock simulations enable an assessment of computational methods, workflows and parameters specific for a microbial habitat.
 Tamock automatically determines taxonomic profiles from shotgun metagenomic data, selects reference genomes accordingly and uses them to simulate metagenomic reads.
-Tamock is a user-friendly command-line application, providing extensive supplementary information along with the simulation.

 By default, the bacterial fraction of a community is simulated, however other domains such as Eukaryota, Archaea or Viruses can be simulated as well (-d/--domains option).